Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 Medicine:
 - No negative epidemic disease events will trigger anymore if you have a treatment for that disease.
+- The events Ancient Disease, Strange Medicine and Herbel Remedies will only trigger once per game.

 Chemistry & Physics:
 - Added Radioactivity Tech.